 I was born in 1983, so most of the toys I loved were from the late 80’s early 90’s.
 During that time, there were some amazing items on the market.
+So today I am sharing My Favourite Childhood Toys.
 Most kids have at least one stuffed toy they adore… Syd has Elmo and Boo – (Boo is a small teddy bear she was given at a press event early last year, and she’s carried him everywhere since then).
 Sam used to have Lucky – a toy Reindeer….
 Until I lost him!
 Now he doesn’t bother with one specific stuffed toy.

 I have still got my childhood favourite….
 He’s called PC Popple!
 (Remember Popples)?
 I have also inherited my sister’s, and they live in Sam’s bedroom.
 They survived a trip through the washing machine not so long ago!
 I was very excited recently when Sam took a shine to PC Popple.
 He was giving him cuddles and grinning like a Cheshire cat at him!